Analogue vs digital

 Using the GPIO pins on the Raspberry Pi, it is easy to send a signal to an output component and turn it on or off.
-You can also detect whether an input component is on or off quite easily.
+You can also detect whether an input component is on or off.
 Components that operate in this way are called digital components.

 An LED is an example of a digital output component.
 It can either be on or off, and there is no value in-between.
 We can think of the on and off states as being either 1 or 0.
 You can send a 1 to the LED to illuminate it on and a 0 to the LED to turn it off again.

 Look at the graph below.
-This shows a button being pushed and released over time.
-When it is pushed it sends a 1 and when it is released it sends a 0.
+It shows the result of a button being pushed and released over time.
+When it is being pushed it sends a 1, and when it is released it sends a 0.

 Digital input and output components are easy to use with the Raspberry Pi, as the GPIO pins are all digital.
 They can only send or receive 1s and 0s.

-Not all components are digital however.
+However, not all components are digital.
 Some are called analogue components.
 Analogue components can send and receive values in-between 1 and 0.

 A motor is an example of an analogue output component.
 You can send it values between 1 and 0, which will control the speed of the motor.
 If you send the motor a 1 it will drive at full speed.
 If you send it 0.5 it will drive at half speed.
 Sending a 0 will stop the motor.

-An example of an analogue input component is a Light Dependent Resitor (LDR).
-When there is no light shining on the component it will send a 0, and as light increases the value sent by the LDR will gradually increase until it hits a maximum value of 1.
+An example of an analogue input component is a Light Dependent Resistor (LDR).
+When there is no light shining on the component it will send a 0, and as light increases, the value sent by the LDR will gradually increase until it hits a maximum value of 1.

 Using analogue components with the Raspberry Pi is a little trickier than using digital components.